WebFreak001/vscode-advanced-local-formatters/README.md

 VSCode doesn't seem to provide a way to name the formatter which an extension creates.
-This means that if you register multiple formatters for the same language, they will unfortunately both show up as 'Custom Local Formatters' and it will be difficult to tell them apart.
+This means that if you register multiple formatters for the same language, they will unfortunately both show up as 'Advanced Local Formatters' and it will be difficult to tell them apart.